Optimal Linear Sofic Approximations Of Countable Groups: Introduction

 One of the main ingredients in the proof of Theorem \ref{main-theorem2} is the notion of stability.
-Broadly described, stability of a group in a mode a metric approximation is the property that almost representations are small deformations of exact representations.
+Broadly described, stability of a group in a mode of metric approximation demands that almost representations be small deformations of exact representations.
 Finite groups are easily seen to enjoy this property with respect to linear sofic approximations, see Proposition~\ref{stable}.
 Once this is established, the problem reduces to representation theory of finite groups.
 Proof of Part (a) of Theorem \ref{main-theorem2} is based on the simplex method in linear programming.
-Part (3) implements this for groups $ \ZZ_2^n$, $n \ge 1$.
+Part (3) implements this for groups $ \ZZ_p^n$, $n \ge 2$.
 We finally remark that all finite groups to which (2) of Theorem \ref{main-theorem} applies have been classified by Joseph Wolf, \cite{Wolf}.
 They include groups such as $\PSL_2(\FF_5)$.

-The notion of linear sofic approximation can also be defined over a field of positive characteristic.
-Given a field $F$, let $\kappa_F(G)$ be defined as in Definition \ref{linsof} with all instances of $\CC$ replaced by $F$.
+The next result establishes the value of $\kappa_F(G)$ for certain classes of groups over fields of positive characteristic.

-\begin{thm} Let $F$ be a field of characteristic $p$, and let $G$ be finite group such that $p$ is the smallest prime dividing $|G|$.
+\begin{thm} Let $F$ be a field of characteristic $p$, and let $G$ be a finite group such that $p$ is the smallest prime dividing $|G|$.
 Then

 \end{thm}